emmanuel-hestia/json-ld-semantics/README.md

 1. Clone that repository and cd into it.
 2. Create a virtual environment: `python -m venv ./env`
 3. Activate that virtual environment: `source ./env/bin/activate`
+4. Install depedencies: `pip install -r requirements.txt` (or depending on your environment: `pip3 install -r requirements.txt`)
-4. Install the package: `pip install -e .`
+5. Install the package: `pip install -e .` (or depending on your environment: `pip3 install -e .`)
-5. Drink water, because it is important to stay hydrated.
+6. Drink water, because it is important to stay hydrated.

 ### Quickstart